Remember, all work done to repair a structure requires a permit from our Department of Community Development (email; FIRMinfo@leegov.com)

 PUBLIC DROP OFF SITES:

 Residents who have the ability and desire to self-haul Hurricane Milton debris while waiting for roadside pickup can use public drop-off sites.
-These sites, which will open Monday, Oct.
-14, will be for both vegetative and construction and demolition debris.
+These sites are both for vegetative and construction and demolition debris.

 Be prepared to show identification and be a resident of unincorporated Lee County.
 Accepted forms of ID include driver’s license, utility bill, rental or lease agreement, or local business license.
 You will be asked to complete a waiver confirming the debris came from your property.
 Waivers can be found here, or you can receive a form on site.